-Reorganisation / Status X
+Reorganisation / Status ×

 Access to interconnected tables

 Remove temporary files

 Reorganisation and various index files

 🗖 Global search

-✓ Find unused records
+Find unused records

 🔲 "Repair" after system crash or power down

 Consistency check

 Create backup copy - write to

 Create registration file (REGISTER.RTF)

-Show status
+Show status Go!
+Close (Esc)

-Figure 8.6.
+Figure 6.6.
 Reorganisation.

-9 Album
+7 Album

-The Album function (tables SPECIES, GENERA, FAMILIES) can show up to 48 images.
+The Album function (tables SPECIES, GENERA, FAMILIES) can show presently up to 60 images at the same time (this is defined within the database kernel).
 In the table of SPECIES, all images assigned to the current species are shown, in the other tables only items that are marked as 'Principal image' in the table PICTURES TO SPECIMENS.
-In the album you may click on the image to see it in full screen size.
+In the album you may click on the image to see it in full screen size (when more than two images are shown).
 In the table of species you may click on 'Select' to go to the corresponding record in the table of PICTURES TO SPECIMENS.

 Please take into account that the time to read an image from your hard disk and the required memory depends on the size of the image.
 A colour image that measures 6000x4000 pixels may occupy 4 MB on your hard disk.
 In the memory it occupies (6000x40003) 70 MB.
-If you wan to show 24 of them, you must have 1,700 MB of free memory.
+If you want to show 24 of them, you must have 1.7 GB of free memory.